 LyondellBasell’s interest expense

-Investors can indirectly hold LYB by investing in the Vanguard Materials ETF (VAW), which invests 3.3% of its portfolio in LYB.
-The top holdings of the fund include Dow Chemical (DOW), DuPont (DD), and Monsanto (MON), which have weights of 9.1%, 8.3%, and 6.1%, respectively, as of June 26, 2017.
+Investors can indirectly hold LYB by investing in the Vanguard Materials ETF (VAW), which invests 3.8% of its portfolio in LYB as of March 23, 2018.